the-events-calendar/events-gutenberg/readme.md

 * Fix - Error when multi day toggle component was not functional
 * Fix - Prevent reset of times when set for an event from time pickers
+* Fix - Make sure `meta` types matches before send into the request for `Tickets` block

 #### 0.3.0-alpha - 2018-10-05